gaidap/cheatsheets/README.md

 # Getting Started with Cheatsheets

 This is a little learning project to get familiar with React and TypeScript.
 It assambles a little notebook application that you can use to write, execute and store little code snippets written in JavaScript, JSX, HTML and CSS.

-You might have to disable your script blocker.
-Notice that uMatrix (https://github.com/gorhill/uMatrix/issues/926) get you some error message with the csp headers but you can ignore them, the app will work normally.

-Note: As technical trade off I decided not to provide a second server to serve the iFrame content hence you cannot use localStorage, cookies or some other browser related features from your code snippets.

 ## How to use Cheatsheets
 ### Code Editor